HOW SMART METERS ARE HELPING PEOPLE SAVE MONEY

 My smart meter has helped me find ways to keep my monthly spend down, so when I can see that I'm down to my last few pounds then I think to myself "I can't be leaving the TV on all the time", which is a good thing - it definitely makes me more aware of how much I'm spending.
-I think I've managed to save about £20 a month because I've been more conscious of what I'm using and what things cost.
+I've been more conscious of what I'm using and what things cost.

 My name's Sarah, I live in Chelmsford, I've got two children, one's six and one's sixteen.
 Being able to afford and cover the bills right now is really hard.

 The rise in the cost of living has impacted us significantly because the gas, the electric, the food bills, school uniform, you know, everything's gone up and it's impacting life a lot more.
 So I started noticing my bills were going up just before Christmas, and it's really hard to stay in control and know which ones to pay first.
 It might be a bill rather than a jumper for my child, you know?
 You can't control something that you've got no control over, so you have to just worry, and worry for the next month to the next month.

 Previously, before having a smart meter, I wasn't really aware of how much the tumble dryer or the washing machine, leaving the cooker on, leaving the TV on costs.
 Whereas now having a smart meter, I'd consciously turn the cooker off in the evening, the washing machine, the tumble dryer, the VT goes off.
 The smart meter that I have does show me what I'm spending, what I've got left, when I need to top up.
 And that's a small bit of control that I have got.